 Nazarene Headquarters: www.nazarene.org

 Thanks for reading the Rose Hill Herald.
-I trust it has been a blessing.

 Pastor Steve Comeans